-The program allows young scientists to complete a PhD in the plant sciences, while obtaining specialized training at the interface of research and policy work.
+Program participants get the opportunity to complete a PhD in the plant sciences, and in addition they obtain specialized training at the interface of research and policy work.

 |Project Title||Project Leader(s)||PhD Student||End|